Dingola/QMLDesktopAppTemplate/README.md

 ### Compiling Translations
 To compile the translation files, use the following custom target:
 ```
-_compile_translations
+_translations_compile
 ```

 ---

 ## [Code Style and Linting]

-This project uses `clang-format` for C++ code formatting.
+This project uses `clang-format` and `clang-tidy` for code formatting and static analysis.

-### Downloading clang-format
+### Downloading clang-format and clang-tidy

-To use `clang-format`, download the appropriate precompiled binary from the [LLVM Release Page](https://releases.llvm.org/download.html).
+To use `clang-format` and `clang-tidy`, download the appropriate precompiled binary from the [LLVM Release Page](https://releases.llvm.org/download.html).
 Here are the recommended files based on your operating system:

 - **Windows**: [clang+llvm-18.1.8-x86_64-pc-windows-msvc.tar.xz](https://releases.llvm.org/download.html#18.1.8)
 - **Linux**: [clang+llvm-18.1.8-x86_64-linux-gnu-ubuntu-18.04.tar.xz](https://releases.llvm.org/download.html#18.1.8)